nrminor/nf-gottcha/README.md

-# 31230 nf-GOTTCHA prototype
+# nf-GOTTCHA prototype (WIP)

-Nextflow runner of gottcha2 for taxonomic classification of viruses in metagenomic sequence datasets.
+Nextflow runner of GOTTCHA2 for taxonomic classification of viruses in metagenomic sequence datasets.

 ## Overview

-`nf-gottcha` is built as python command-liner interface, which itself runs Nextflow as an orchestrator, which itself then runs [`GOTTCHA2`](https://github.com/poeli/GOTTCHA2) with some helper tools.
+`nf-gottcha` is built as python command-line interface, which itself runs Nextflow as an orchestrator, which itself then runs [`GOTTCHA2`](https://github.com/poeli/GOTTCHA2) with some helper tools.
 These tools include a setup process that downloads a required reference MMI database, or finds it in the local file system, as well as processes that upload the final taxonomic report data into the [DHO Lab Labkey System](https://dholk.primate.wisc.edu/project/home/begin.view?).

 ## Usage